MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 * [Node.js](https://nodejs.org/en).
 The supported versions are 16, 18.
 * [Microsoft 365 account for development](../../../toolkit/tools-prerequisites.md#microsoft-365-developer-program)
-* [Set up your dev environment for extending Teams apps across Microsoft 365](../../../m365-apps/prerequisites.md) Please note that after you enrolled your developer tenant in Office 365 Target Release, it may take couple days for the enrollment to take effect.
+* [Set up your dev environment for extending Teams apps across Microsoft 365.](../../../m365-apps/prerequisites.md) Note that after you enrolled your developer tenant in Office 365 Target Release, it may take a couple days for the enrollment to take effect.
 * [Teams Toolkit Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) version 5.2.0 and higher or Teams Toolkit CLI.

 # [Teams Toolkit](#tab/Teams-toolkit)

-To create a search based message extension using Teams Toolkit, follow these steps:
+To create a search-based message extension using Teams Toolkit, follow these steps:

 1. Open **Visual Studio Code**.
 1. From the left pane, Select **Teams Toolkit**.